 Judging by his notes, King is acutely aware of what was at stake with this endeavour.
 He even expresses reservations.
 Appeasing everyone was inevitably impossible.
 That’s the case for any book, but it’s especially true for Doctor Sleep, a novel with so much baggage it’d go bankrupt with extra airport charges.
-Yet King, who is well past having to prove anything, rose to the challenge, breaking his unwritten rule about follow-ups and putting himself in an unenviable position.
+Yet King rose to the challenge, breaking his unwritten rule about follow-ups and putting himself in an unenviable position.
 Why?
 Apparently it’s because he’s always wondered what became of little Danny Torrance.
-Hard to fault someone who approaches projects with such sincerity.
+Hard to fault someone who approaches projects so sincerely.

-Despite my forthcoming criticisms, I can say with conviction that I never doubted King had pure intentions with Doctor Sleep’s genesis.
+Despite my forthcoming criticisms, I can say with conviction that I don’t doubt that King had pure intentions with Doctor Sleep.
 The Shining has a potent universe, so it’s not like there wasn’t room for additional stories.
-This is no cheap cash-in, and King emerges from the experiment with egg on his face, but his integrity intact.
+This is no cheap cash-in and King emerges with his integrity intact.
 That said, Doctor Sleep is weak, half-baked, a disappointing composite of ideas.
-It shows King isn’t creatively bankrupt – this novel sparkles in places, and is enjoyable (though bereft of nourishment, like the literary equivalent of a Big Mac) – but its screams for an intervening editor are deafening.
+It shows King isn’t creatively bankrupt – this novel is enjoyable if not particularly nourishing, like a Big Mac – but its screams for an intervening editor are deafening.

 As a late-career Stephen King book it’s serviceable, I suppose, but as a sequel to one of the most defining horror novels of all time?
-Piss-poor.
-There are some commendable ideas at play here, but, despite King’s aforementioned admission, I don’t believe the necessary care and attention went into this.
+Piss poor.
+There are some cool ideas at play here but, despite King’s aforementioned admission, I don’t believe the necessary care and attention went into this.
 I can say with surety that this is not King firing on all cylinders.
 This feels like just another of the four-a-year novels he routinely churns out.
 Nothing more or less.
 The Shining, and its fans, deserve better.

 * * *

 Doctor Sleep opens with remaining Torrances, Danny and Wendy, grappling with everything that occurred at the Overlook Hotel.
-Danny, now a couple of years older, is still meek in personality and blessed – or, as this book reveals, burdened – with the ability to shine.
-Wendy, on the other hand, has all but shutdown after the breakdown and subsequent death of her husband, Jack Torrance, (immortalised in a manic Jack Nicholson performance).
-Telepathic chef Dick Hallorann also cameos early on to teach Danny his ‘mental lockbox’ trick, used to trap negative spirits.
+Danny, now a couple of years older, is still burdened with the ability to shine.
+Wendy, on the other hand, has all but shut down after the breakdown and subsequent death of her husband, Jack Torrance (immortalised in a manic Jack Nicholson performance).
+The telepathic chef Dick Hallorann cameos early on to teach Danny his ‘mental lockbox’ trick, which is used to trap negative spirits.

-In the years following the events of The Shining, Danny and his mother live sad, fragmented lives.
-The psychological trauma they’ve endured has had a heavy toll, leaving them appropriately scarred.
-Doctor Sleep’s opening has a nice sense of continuity, and being privy to these characters’ lives after The Shining’s curtain dropped was a great novelty.
+In the years following the events of The Shining, Danny and his mother are struggling to even eke out an existence.
+The psychological trauma they’ve endured has had a heavy toll, leaving them scarred.
+Doctor Sleep’s opening has a nice continuity, and learning what became of these characters after The Shining’s curtain dropped was a great novelty.
 King handles it well – nodding to the past as necessary, but never overdoing it.

-Doctor Sleep takes several leaps through time; the first transitioning us from childhood Danny to middle-aged Dan.
-I enjoyed Dan Torrance’s tragically stilted development.
-His evolution is organic, and true to the original source material.
-When we meet up with adult Dan he’s trying to outrun his problems with drink, and has subsequently avoided setting down any roots.
+Doctor Sleep soon takes several leaps through time.
+The first leap takes us from childhood Danny to middle-aged Dan.
+Dan Torrance is living a stilted life.
+He’s trying to outrun his problems with drink, and has subsequently avoided laying down any roots.
 At night, he is tortured by demons, both figurative and literal, and uses alcohol to blot them out.
-He’s inherited his father’s issues, right down to the predilection towards violence.
-(As an aside, I liked the suggestion that Jack Torrence may’ve also shined, albeit unknowingly.
-Certainly colours his alcoholism, too.)
-King didn’t wimp out in his bleak portrayal of Dan.
-All I could think was, ‘Wow, this junkie used to be that bowl-cutted kid who zipped around the corridors of the Overlook on a tricycle …’ Dan’s issues culminate with him stealing money from a coke-addicted single-parent during a one night stand.
+He’s also inherited his father’s predilection towards violence.
+(As an aside, I liked the suggestion that Jack Torrence may have also shined, albeit unknowingly.
+I like the way this recontextualises his alcoholism, too.)
+King didn’t wimp out in his portrayal of Dan.
+It is bleak.
+I kept thinking, ‘Wow, this sad junkie was once that bowl-cutted kid zipping around the Overlook on a tricycle …’ Dan’s issues culminate with him stealing money from a coke-addicted single-parent during a one night stand.
 The guilt follows him to his next destination: idyllic Middle America, where it festers until he gets help.

 Unfortunately, this is where the book starts to drag.
 Halfway in, Dan’s arc is entirely resolved and he morphs into a homogenous everyman.
-Page time becomes divided between various perspectives, none of which are as interesting as Dan.
+Page time becomes split over various perspectives, and none of these are as interesting as Dan’s.
 Through plot contrivances, Dan comes to know Abra, a precocious young girl who’s gifted with the shining.
 Her parents don’t understand it – don’t care to – leaving her to send telepathic messages out into the abyss.
-Dan soon becomes her surrogate uncle figure.
-The angle King is pushing here is that life is cyclical: adult Dan is now fulfilling the role Dick Hallorann filled back at the Overlook Hotel; he has become the mentor figure to a kid gifted with the shine.
-It’s a solid premise, but Abra is often flat and irritating.
-Her presence dominates the second half, relegating Dan to a bland supporting role.
+Dan soon becomes her surrogate father figure.
+The angle King is pushing here is that life is cyclical: adult Dan is now fulfilling the role Dick Hallorann filled back at the Overlook Hotel.
+This is a solid premise, but Abra is pretty flat and irritating.
+Her presence dominates the second half of the story, relegating Dan to a bland supporting role.

 This is symptomatic of everything that’s wrong with Doctor Sleep: it has too many contrasting ideas.
 Why would a book purported to be about Dan Torrance suddenly cease to be about Dan Torrance?
 Why does it jump arbitrarily across time and space?
-Instead of emulating The Shining’s intense, suffocating scares, Doctor Sleep becomes a fragmented, unfocused thriller wherein the only thing at stake is the fate of an annoying little girl with whom Dan shares next to no connection.
+Instead of emulating The Shining’s intense, suffocating scares, Doctor Sleep becomes this bloated roadtrip thriller wherein the only thing at stake is the fate of an annoying little girl with whom Dan shares next to no connection.

 That’s not to say I’d have preferred a blind rehash of The Shining.
 Doctor Sleep has its own angle, and that’s great.
-I understood King’s intention: it’s a sequel, but only by strictest definition.
 For better or worse, it’s in no way interested in rekindling its predecessor’s claustrophobic atmosphere.
-It would therefore be unfair to criticise it for failing to become something it never set out to be.
-Doctor Sleep has an identity; it’s many things: a coming of age story, a meditation on alcoholism, an exploration of paternal bonds, a study of domestic abuse cycles, and a sprawling road epic.
+So I suppose it’s unfair to criticise it for failing to be something it never attempted to.
+Doctor Sleep is many things: a coming of age story, a meditation on alcoholism, an exploration of paternal bonds, a study of domestic abuse cycles, and a sprawling road epic.
 But none of these elements gel.
 It has supernatural leanings, but can barely be classified as horror, as the villains – the True Knot – were oafish and inorganically implemented.

-Ah, the True Knot.
-An interesting idea, clumsily executed.
-The True Knot is a band of vampiric creatures who enjoy immortality and live on the fringes of society.
+The True Knot were an interesting idea clumsily executed.
+They’re a band of vampiric creatures who enjoy immortality and live on the fringes of society.
 They draw sustenance and eternal youth from steam, a psychic energy sourced by terrorising and murdering children.
 I enjoyed the True’s customs and methods of operation, their unassumingness and sheer banality; how they hide in broad daylight, disguised as back road-drivin’ retirees in RVs.
 However, they never feel like much of a threat.
 As events transpire, the Knot haemorrhage members – mostly through disease or their own ineptitude – and grow collectively weaker.
-When their steam supplies dwindle, the True set their sights on Abra, whose abundance of psychic energy, it is said, could sustain them for a long time.
+When their steam supplies dwindle, the True set their sights on Abra, whose abundance of psychic energy could sustain them for a long time.
 At almost every step, though, they are undermined by this inexperienced, happy-go-lucky girl with inexplicable power.
-And since naïve Abra so consistently thwarts them, it’s difficult to take them seriously.
+And since naïve Abra consistently thwarts them, it’s difficult to take them seriously.